hungrepo/cooperative-path-following/CPF-Medusa/Real_trial/README.md

 ## Description:

-This repo contains the code for testing Coopeartive Path Following algorithms described in the paper entitled:
+This repo contains the code for testing Coopeartive Path Following algorithms with real vehicles described in the paper entitled:

 Francisco C. Rego, Nguyen T. Hung, Colin N. Jones, Antonio M. Pascoal and A. Pedro Aguiar, Chapter 8:
 “Cooperative Path- Following Control with Logic-Based Communications: Theory and Practice”,